 Complete applications from CLP or PLP lenders will be approved or rejected not later than 14 calendar days after receipt.
-For PLP lenders, if this time frame is not met, the application will automatically be approved, subject to funding, and receive an 80 or \--95 percent guarantee for FO or OL loans, and 75 percent guarantee for CL, as--\
+For PLP lenders, if this time frame is not met, the application will automatically be approved, subject to funding, and receive an 80 or --95 percent guarantee for FO or OL loans, and 80 or 90 percent (see note) guarantee for CL, as appropriate.